-Prerequisite: PARA 100 or equivalent with a grade of "C" or better or "CR"
+Prerequisite: PARA 100 or equivalent with a grade of "C" or better or "Pass"

-The United States Federal Bankruptcy Act (as amended) will be the foundation of this examination of bankruptcy law and practice.
-Students will be exposed to the jurisdictional and filing requirements for bankruptcy cases under Chapters 7, 11 and 13 of the Bankruptcy Act and will learn the rules of federal procedure associated with bankruptcy case filings.
+The United States Federal Bankruptcy Code (as amended) will be the foundation of this examination of bankruptcy law and practice.
+Students will be exposed to the jurisdictional and filing requirements for bankruptcy cases under Chapters 7, 11 and 13 of the Bankruptcy Code, and will learn pertinent rules of federal procedure associated with bankruptcy case filings.
+The focus of this course will be on "consumer" Chapters 7 and 13.